-Click the image above to open the animation.
+Click the image above to open the animation, then click again — there is an elusive bug, but the image CAN be loaded.
 Source: CyclingSavvy Truth & Techniques classroom presentation.

 Cyclists hit by turning trucks is a repeating news story which highlights the most serious deficiency in our system — education of cyclists.
 Sometimes these crashes are caused by the truck driver passing a cyclist prior to turning right, but very often they are caused by the cyclist passing the truck on the right.
 In both cases, the cyclist has the power to avoid the crash.